Honor Roll Pride

 I am not trying to diminish the euphoric moment you are feeling; you should be proud.
 But at what cost should you be proud and will it make a difference when they graduate?
 Every college at FAU has a dean’s list with differing requirements.
 You do not pay money to be on this Dean’s List.
 When your student graduates, if their overall GPA is 3.5 or higher, they will be eligible for a color chord (which you will then pay money for them to wear and ultimately keep).

-If it is important to your student (and you) to accept membership because the benefits outweigh the costs, by all means, go ahead and join.
-FAU has several chapters of national honor/scholar societies listed on their website as an organization.
-The National Society of Collegiate Scholars is one of those which invite freshman and sophomores with at least a 3.4 GPA into their society.
+FAU has several chapters of national honor/scholar societies listed on its website as an organization.
+The National Society of Collegiate Scholars is one of those which invite freshmen and sophomores with at least a 3.4 GPA into their society.
 The fee is a one-time $95 for which you have access to career resources, networking, special programs and discounts for specific services and products as well as scholarships, according to their website.